-- 1,610 KB available disk space for the x86 Performance Endpoints, or - 1,956 KB available disk space for the ARM Performance Endpoints.
+1,956 KB available disk space for the ARM Performance Endpoints.

-The PC can be running Windows 2000, Windows XP, Windows 2003, or Windows Vista.
+The PC can be running Windows 2000, Windows XP, Windows Server 2003, Windows Server 2008, Windows Vista, or Windows 7.

 Administrator Privilege Requirements

 You must be logged in with Administrator privileges to install the Performance Endpoint package.
 If you are installing the package in an NTFS directory, the permissions of the directory must also be set to allow the SYSTEM (the operating system) full control access.
 Be sure to give the System "Full Control" permission on all files in the Ixia\Endpoint directory or the directory where you've installed the endpoint, plus any relevant subdirectories, if any.